 There’s simply no replacement for the tactile feel of a mechanical keyboard, feeling not only the switch closure, but the physical separation of the keys.
 Some touchscreen displays use a vibrator to create a “faux” tactile feel for the virtual keyboard, but it’s just that, it’s a fake feel and there is still no way to feel separation between the keys to help locate them.
 To compound the problem, virtual keyboards take up room on the display, limiting the amount of space available for viewing the data.

-With a traditional keypad on a handheld computer, a user can look at the keypad and press a key… then have a very high degree of certainty that the data they intended to enter was done so correctly because they “felt” the key closure.
+With a traditional keypad on a barcode scanner, a user can look at the keypad and press a key… then have a very high degree of certainty that the data they intended to enter was done so correctly because they “felt” the key closure.
 With a virtual keyboard on a touchscreen, the user will likely type slower out of paranoia that they are typing in garbage, and when they do, waste time having to correct it.

 Without a doubt the touchscreen revolutionized computing devices of all types, but it does have its limitations and short comings.
 It really just boils down to selecting the right tool for the job and virtual keyboards and high-speed data entry just don’t mix.